 While the festival’s origins are not unlike those of Halloween in Europe, it is also intrinsically linked to the Chinese practice of ancestor worship.
 For the visitor, it’s a perfect opportunity to see some of the city’s living culture in action, with many people tending roadside fires and burning faux money and other offerings for ghosts and ancestors to use in the afterlife.
 Food is also left out to sate the appetite of the hungry ghosts.

-In this year’s edition of the Yulan Festival, an exhibition showcasing customs and traditions will be staged in Victoria Park.
-There will also be Chinese opera performances around town, usually held on temporary bamboo stages, to praise the charitable and pious deeds of the deities.
+As part of the festival, an exhibition showcasing customs and traditions is staged in Victoria Park.
+There are also Chinese opera performances around town, usually held on temporary bamboo stages, to praise the charitable and pious deeds of the deities.

 The Yu Lan Ghost Festival of the Hong Kong Chiu Chow Community